Darckmeteore/Cooking-Project/README.md

 ## Our data format :
 ### recipies :

-id : int
+-id : int

-name : string
+-name : string

-ingredients : list of ids
+-ingredients : list of ids

-realisation : string
+-realisation : string

-steps : list of Strings
+-steps : list of Strings

-level : int
+-level : int

-exp : int
+-exp : int

-picture : this is like meals/id.png
+-picture : this is like meals/id.png

 ### ingredient :